geoblink/design-system/src/elements/GeoChart/GeoChartPie.md

 ### Tooltips

-Each slice can customize the tooltip displayed when it's hovered by setting a function for key `tooltip`.
-This function takes as parameters the item corresponding to the slice being customized and its position inside the data array and is expected to return a HTML string that will be rendered inside a tooltip.
+Each slice can customize the tooltip displayed when it's hovered by setting the key `tooltip`.
+This key must store an object with the following shape:

+- `content`: **Required**.
+Function that takes as parameters the item corresponding to the bar being customized and its position inside the data array.
+It's expected to return a HTML string that will be rendered inside a tooltip.
+- `offset`: *Optional*.
+Function that takes as parameter the event triggering the tooltip and is expected to return an object with an `x` and a `y` property, both storing numbers that will be used as offset of the tooltip with respect to event coordinates.
+By default tooltip will be positioned above cursor.

 ### Customizing CSS classes